-Prague, Czech Republic – Czech President Milos Zeman, known for his close relationship with Vladimir Putin and the Kremlin, has criticized Russia for protesting against Prague’s decision to mark the 1968 Soviet-led invasion with a national remembrance day.
+Prague, Czech Republic – Czech President Milos Zeman, known for his close relationship with Russian President Vladimir Putin and the Kremlin, has criticized Moscow for protesting against Prague’s decision to mark the 1968 Soviet-led invasion with a national remembrance day.

 Moscow ‘disappointed’ with Czech national memorial day